vmar13/mini-remesh-api/README.md

 2. Run "bundle install" to install dependencies
 3. Run "rails db:seed" to seed the database
 4. Run "rails s" to start the server
+5. To run the specs, type: "bundle exec rspec"
-5. Start the frontend using the link above
+6. Start the frontend using the link above